Synthesizing Evidence: Data-Pooling as a Tool for Treatment Selection in Online Experiments

 We have, as $K \uparrow \infty$, $\hat{\tau}_0 \to_p \tau_0$ and $\hat{\beta}^* \to_p \beta^*$, where $\to_p$ refers to convergence in probability. \end{theorem}

-As shown in Theorem \ref{thoerem:data_driven_para}, the proposed data-driven estimator for the optimal scale parameter is consistent even when $\sigma$ is unknown.
+As shown in Theorem \ref{theorem:data_driven_para}, the proposed data-driven estimator for the optimal scale parameter is consistent even when $\sigma$ is unknown.
+With finite samples, the plug-in scale parameter in \eqref{eq:data-driven-beta-S1} may be negative or undefined, since the denominator can be non-positive and $\hat{\tau}_0$ can be close to zero.
+Our implementation accordingly truncates $\hat{\beta}^*$ at zero.
+Under the maintained regime $\tau_0>0$ and $\sigma_0^2>0$, both safeguards are asymptotically inactive and therefore do not affect the consistency claim.
 Next, we show that the \our\ method, as specified in Algorithm~\ref{alg:general_dp}, with $\hat{\tau}_0$ and $\hat\beta(\mathcal{S},\mathcal{M}) = \hat{\beta}^*$, will generate the same expected reward per experiment as the baseline case where $\sigma$, $\sigma_0$, and $\tau_0$ were known.
 We now introduce the expected per-experiment reward of the \our\ method with the estimated variance $\hat\sigma^2 = \frac{1}{K}\sum_{k}s_k^2$: